Home Budget Decorating 101

 4. Sand the Wood

-Once your pieces are cut to the correct size, it's time to sand the wood.
+After your pieces are cut to the correct size, it's time to sand the wood.
 Sanding will help remove any rough patches, splinters, and give the wood a smoother finish.
-For the best results, use a medium-grit sandpaper followed by a fine-grit sandpaper to give the wood a polished look.
+For the best results, use a medium‑grit sandpaper followed by a fine‑grit one to achieve a polished look.

 5. Assemble the Table Frame